Mednas

-Mehdi Nassiri, known professionally as Mednas, is a DJ and producer originally from Casablanca, Morocco.
+Mehdi Nassiri (born June 25, 1978), known professionally as Mednas, is a Moroccan DJ and producer from Casablanca.
 Mednas currently holds his residency at LIV, a nightclub located at the Fontainebleau Miami Beach.

 Life and musical career

 Early life and career

-Mednas, who derives his moniker from a mix-up of his given name, Mehdi Nassiri, was born in Casablanca and raised in Marrakesh and Tangier, Morocco.
+Nassiri derives his moniker "Mednas" from a mix-up of his given name, Mehdi Nassiri.
+He was born in Casablanca and raised in Marrakesh and Tangier, Morocco.

-To complete his degree in international business, Mednas transferred to Saint Louis University Main Campus in St. Louis, Missouri.
+To complete his degree in international business, Nassiri transferred to Saint Louis University Main Campus in St. Louis, Missouri.
 In 2008, he moved to Miami, Florida to pursue his career in music.

 Musical influences

-Mednas has always enjoyed listening to different genres of music.
+Nassiri has always enjoyed listening to different genres of music.
 He incorporates these various music styles into his DJ sets.
 When he DJ's, he adapts his song choices to the crowd's energy and preferences.

 "With electronic [dance music], I can finally combine all kinds of music into one."